Center for Student Success

 - STAT 119 or ECON 201: Elementary Statistics for Business or Statistical Methods

-If you meet the requirements to declare an upper division major you should visit the Business Advising Center (EBA 448, phone 619-594-5828) during the declaration period, which can be found in the Important Dates section of the Fowler's College of Business Admissions Page.
+If you meet the requirements to declare an upper division major you should visit the Center for Student Success during the declaration period.

 Choose your major and catalog year from the list below.